vesuxyz/docs/blog/2026-02-10-noon-WBTC-vault/index.md

 Bitcoin yield on Starknet keeps growing.

-Following the success of the first Noon vault, the strategy now expands to WBTC.
+After the success of the first Noon vault, a new WBTC vault is now live.

-The new Noon WBTC Vault is live on Vesu, giving Bitcoin holders a simple way to earn yield without selling or actively managing their positions.
+It brings an automated yield strategy to Bitcoin, without selling or manual position management.

 ## The Noon WBTC Vault

-This vault gives access to a smart yield strategy through a simple deposit.

 Deposit WBTC.
-The strategy handles the rest.
+The strategy takes it from there.

-Stablecoins are borrowed against the deposited Bitcoin and deployed into sUSN, Noon’s yield-bearing stablecoin.
-Positions are managed automatically using conservative leverage and continuous rebalancing.
+Stablecoins are borrowed against the deposited Bitcoin and deployed into **sUSN**, Noon’s yield-bearing stablecoin.
+The position is managed automatically using conservative leverage and rules-based adjustments.

+All funds remain **non-custodial** and fully **transparent onchain**.

 The curator targets around **10% APY**.

-All funds remain non-custodial and fully transparent onchain.

-## About the Curator
+## About Noon and sUSN

 Noon builds stablecoin yield strategies focused on sustainability and risk management.

-UUSN is backed 1:1 by a mix of USDT, USDC, and short-term U.S. Treasury Bills.
-Its staked version, sUSN, accrues yield directly in the token.
+USN is backed 1:1 by a mix of USDT, USDC, and short-term U.S. Treasury Bills.
+Its staked version, sUSN, accrues yield natively in the token.

 Noon has been live for over a year with zero downtime and no security incidents.
 The protocol has been audited by firms including Halborn, Hashlock, and Quantstamp.

-As with any DeFi strategy, do your own research and make sure you understand the risks.
+As with any DeFi strategy, make sure you understand the risks and do your own research.

 ## Vesu Vaults